Nklobe/Doc-Overdue/README.md

 ## Usage

-Once the script is run it produces a website built in Sphinx
-The website is available under /Doc-Overdue/build/html/index.html
+Once the script is run it produces a report in the form of a wewbsite The website is available under /Doc-Overdue/html/index.html

 If you want to, you can run a small built-in debug webserver in python exposing the site
 by executing this command